FME Flow: 2026.2

 - Give Helm deploy permissions.

-- Install the NGINX ingress controller for AWS:
+- Install the official NGINX Ingress Controller:

 - Configure Shared Storage Using Amazon Elastic File System